Abbott lays out response to El Paso shooting, won't commit to special session

 Abbott has remained mostly mum on the matter, but said Thursday he enjoyed working with Bonnen during the session and would leave the matter to the Texas Rangers — who were recently asked to investigate the allegations against Bonnen and one of his top lieutenants — before drawing any conclusions.

-“What is happening now is the best thing that could happen — and that’s getting the Texas Rangers involved,” Abbott said, noting it was premature to say whether Bonnen should resign.
-“We need to get to the bottom of this and get to the bottom of this quickly.”
+“What is happening now is the best thing that could happen — and that’s getting the Texas Rangers involved,” Abbott said.

 Texas Democrats chided Abbott for his succinct remarks.

-“While Abbott’s right-hand man Dennis Bonnen continues to face a crippling lawsuit and a criminal investigation conducted by the Texas Rangers, Governor Greg Abbott side-stepped all questions about these allegations currently roiling his party.
+“While Abbott’s right-hand man Dennis Bonnen continues to face a crippling lawsuit and a criminal investigation conducted by the Texas Rangers, Governor Greg Abbott side-stepped all questions about these allegations currently roiling his party,” party officials wrote.

 “In fact, this press release is longer than Abbott’s comments about Bonnen,” party officials wrote.
 “Seriously.
 69 words.”